×

 Regulatory Guidelines on Colours in the Spanish Market

-Colours, whether synthetic or natural, must be approved by the respective government authority in each country.
-In Spain, the Spanish Agency for Food Safety and Nutrition (AESAN) oversees the safety of colourants in food products, while the Spanish Agency for Medicines and Health Products (AEMPS) regulates their use in cosmetics and pharmaceutical products.
-These agencies ensure the quality and safety of colours used in consumer products.
+Colours, whether they are synthetic or natural, must be approved by the government body of the country that checks the quality and safety of colours in human-consumption products.
+The Spanish Agency for Food Safety and Nutrition (AESAN) is responsible for checking colour quality and safety on food products, while the Spanish Agency of Medicines and Medical Devices (AEMPS) is responsible for cosmetics and pharmaceutical products.
+These authorities conduct inspections, sample testing, and enforcement actions from time to time to ensure the quality of colour in products.

-To learn more about Ajanta Food Colours and its Supra range of colours, or for further information, please contact us today!
+To know more about Ajanta Food Colours, its range of colours, or for any other information, please contact us today!